 History of Java

-James Gosling invented the Java language at Sun Microsystems in 1991.
-He had a single motto: “Write Once; Run Anywhere.” known as WORA.
+James Gosling invented the Java language at Sun Microsystems in 1995.
+He had a motto: “Write Once; Run Anywhere.” known as WORA.
 Gosling first named this language Oak because of the oak tree outside his office.
 The name was later changed to Green and Java Coffee, named after the coffee from Indonesia, and eventually shortened to Java in 1995.

 What is Java used for?

 Java allows you to create applications for a range of platforms.
 Servers, desktops, tablets, mobile phones, TVs, Blu-ray players, and web browsers are all based on Java, and developers can develop Java-based software that works on any platform.
 Because Java is compatible with WORA specifications, the same program can be used across all platforms with Java Runtime Environment (JRE) without rebuilding the code.

 Java can be used to write applications for various JRE devices and support apps that can run only on one device, such as a desktop computer or mobile phone.
 Java can also be used to write applications that operate in a distributed way.
 This means the same program can be distributed across clients and servers within the network and executed synchronously.

 Java Platforms / Editions